-As hospitals and health systems plan for post-COVID-19 recovery, the focus will be on optimizing care delivery and lowering expenses while increasing revenues to help ensure financial sustainability.
-Enhancing the use of existing resources will be a critical part of organizations’ plans for a post-COVID-19 recovery.
+As hospitals and health systems plan for post-COVID-19 recovery, their focus will be on optimizing care delivery and lowering expenses while increasing revenues to help ensure financial sustainability.
+Enhancing the use of existing resources will be a critical part of organizations’ plans for the recovery.

 Rather than simply returning to “business as usual,” organizations will need to make financial and operational improvements to adapt to the changed environment after COVID-19, including taking steps to optimize the clinical workforce and care delivery models.
 And as part of this effort, leaders should make it a priority to reassess the role of APPs, given these practitioners’ extensive training, broad skill sets and ability to adapt to different practice settings.[a]

 Before the pandemic hit, many hospitals and health systems were beginning to prioritize the optimization and engagement of their APPs to enhance access and improve the cost of care.
 As one of the fastest growing segments of the healthcare workforce, APPs constitute, on average, more than one-third of a U.S. healthcare provider organization’s clinical workforce.[b]
 Moreover, in response to COVID-19, more than three-quarters (78.6%) of organizations are redeploying or plan to redeploy APPs to front-line specialties as a result of clinical staffing shortages in critical departments.[c]
 This trend is a clear indicator of the important role this workforce can play in helping their organizations achieve care delivery goals in times of crisis.